-- Verify that you have the amount of long service leave available that you plan to take by contacting SDS ClergyServices at clergyservices@sydney.anglican.asn.au or on 9265 1686. - If you are a senior assistant or assistant minister, gain the approval of your minister. - Inform your parish council of your intention to take the leave. - Apply in written format (letter or e-mail) to your bishop for the leave. - Arrange a locum if necessary. - If you are combining long service leave and annual leave, ensure that the annual leave begins at the end of the long service leave.
+- Verify that you have the amount of long service leave available that you plan to take by contacting the Parish Support Partner at clergyservices@sydney.anglican.asn.au or on 9265 1534. - If you are a senior assistant or assistant minister, gain the written approval of your minister. - If you are a rector: - Gain the written approval of your bishop - Inform your parish council of your intention to take the leave. - Arrange a locum if necessary. - If you are combining long service leave and annual leave, ensure that the annual leave begins at the end of the long service leave.